ryandavidhartman/ScalaSchool/docs/Basics-sbt.md

 located in a subdirectory called _project_, and a top-level filed called _build.sbt_.

 Recap:

 ![Sbt Hello](./imgs/effective-build-tool8.png)

-Here a video of my code editor with an sbt project, an empty sbt project with the file build.properties, and the file build.sbt.
+Here is a video shpwing the creation of an basic sbt project.
+You need a director with the file _propteries/build.properties_, and the file
+_build.sbt_.
 The video will walk you through making a simple sbt project.

 https://user-images.githubusercontent.com/1116629/127788461-137f0a7b-fd06-4127-8daf-9c56bfb8903f.mp4